EXPLAINER: Why ballot-counting in Nevada is dragging on

 THE PROCESS

-Most of the still-to-be counted ballots arrived by mail, and are first processed through a machine that verifies signatures.
+Most still-to-be counted ballots arrived by mail, and are first processed through a machine that verifies signatures.
 Election staff manually examines signatures not verified by the machine.
 Later, a review is done to make sure the total number of ballots processed matches the number of ballots received.
 Once verified, those ballots are counted.

 As of Thursday, an additional 44,000 ballots required ID verification, and 2,100 others had signature-match problems.
 The registrar’s office reaches out to voters in both groups to verify their eligibility to vote, which again takes time.